emacs-lsp/lsp-mode/docs/tutorials/how-to-turn-off.md

 looking for a minimal distraction-free experience especially traditional long time users.
-Although the turn off `defcustom` settings are documented in corresponding `README` and available via `customize-group` it turned out that it is not very easy to find the them when you want to turn a particular feature off which led to a lot of frustration.
+Although the turn off `defcustom` settings are documented in corresponding `README` and available via `customize-group` it turned out that it is not very easy to find them when you want to turn a particular feature off which led to a lot of frustration.
 Hopefully, this article will help solving that issue: